Integration Best Practices

 Avoid using client-side redirection query strings to update transaction statuses in your back office.
 Instead, implement server-side listeners (webhooks) that handle transaction status updates independently.
 This approach ensures more reliable and secure status updates, as it separates transaction processing from client-side operations.

-Ensure that the same signature algorithm is consistently applied across all stages of the transaction process—such as the initial request, redirection, and webhook notifications.
+Ensure that the same signature algorithm validation is consistently applied across all stages of the transaction process—such as the initial request, redirection, and webhook notifications.
 This practice helps verify the integrity and authenticity of data throughout the entire process, preventing tampering and ensuring that each part of the transaction is securely validated.
 By maintaining consistency in your signature algorithms, you enhance the overall security and reliability of your transaction handling.

-1. Fallback Mechanisms
+1. Consider Fallback Mechanisms